-Lube points 1 and 2, shown in the Lubrication Chart (see Table 4-1), require removal of the indicated drain plugs and collecting/measuring the amount of SHC-624 drain oil using measuring cup.
-The specified amount of oil must be added to the gear motor/housing (after installing the drain plug) via the fill/vent plug opening using supplied funnel.
-Addition of the oil requires use of an appropriate filling utensil.
-Use of a modified level stick will not correctly gauge the appropriate amount of oil in the gear housings.
+Lube point #2, shown in the Lubrication Chart (see Table 4-1), requires removal of the indicated drain plugs and collecting/measuring the amount of SHC624 drain oil using a measuring cup.
+The specified amount of oil must be added to the gear motor/housing (after installing the drain plug) via the fill/vent plug opening using the supplied funnel.
+Addition of the oil requires the use of an appropriate filling utensil.
+The use of a modified level stick will not correctly gauge the appropriate amount of oil in the gear housings.